nicolasiensen/nicolasiensen.github.io/_posts/2022-03-11-running-rails-system-tests-with-docker.md

       - "7901:7900"
 ```

-Next, we parameterize the Selenium configuration to pick the browser for the test based on an environment variable:
+Next, we parameterize with an environment variable the browser that the tests should use:

 ```ruby
 # ./test/application_system_test_case.rb